Deadline to Move Out After Foreclosure Auction in Virginia

 How Is a Notice of Default Issued?

-According to Virginia’s foreclosure laws, the lender issues a notice of default.
-This legal document informs borrowers of their default and the upcoming foreclosure.
-For judicial foreclosure, this notice is part of court actions.
-In non-judicial cases, it’s recorded publicly to start the sale process.
+Virginia’s foreclosure rules say that the lender has to send a notice of default.
+Defaulting borrowers are told about the upcoming foreclosure in this court document.
+For judicial foreclosure, this letter is part of what the court does.
+In non-judicial situations, it is made public to begin the sale process.

 What Is the Role of the Lender During this Phase?